');

 About Algonquin, MD

-Algonquin is a small community in Maryland with a population of 1,027 residents.
-The median household income is $72,917 per year, which is above the national average.
-The median age in Algonquin is 57 years.
+Algonquin is a small town located in Maryland with a population of 1,027 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $72,917 per year, which is 3% below the national median of $75,149.
+The median age of 57 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Algonquin, MD